mig82/visualizer-and-git/README.md

 * appSettings.xml: Apparently enables builds for the different platforms in the UI.
 Doesn't seem important.
 * projectsplash.xml: Defines the splash screen.
 Seems part of the project.
 * windowsViews.xml: Not a clue

+Not sure about this folder yet.
+It contains stuff -e.g. `Kony_SyncV2-iOS-11.0.zip` and `Kony_SyncV2-Android-4.0.zip`- related to Sync and it was generated when I created the project.
+* nativebindings